 Ablation uses intense heat to treat the vein.
 There are two methods.
 One uses radiofrequency energy and the other uses laser energy.
 During these procedures:

 - Your doctor will puncture the varicose vein.

-- Your doctor will thread a flexible tube (catheter) through the vein up to your groin.
+- Your doctor will thread a flexible tube (catheter) through the vein.

 - The catheter will send intense heat to the vein.
 The heat will close off and destroy the vein and the vein will disappear over time.